 The JLR Code of Conduct (the Code) is applicable to all personnel working for and on behalf of JLR globally (JLR Personnel), including direct employees and agency and contract staff.
-JLR's new Code of Conduct came into effect from 1 January 2017.
-It states that:
+The Code states that:

 - We shall respect the human rights and dignity of all our stakeholders. - We do not employ anyone under the age of 15 at our workplaces. - We do not use forced labour in any form.
 We do not confiscate personal documents of JLR Personnel or force them to make any payment to us or to anyone else in order to secure employment with us or to work with us.